tvjames/kendo-docs/api/wrappers/jsp/grid.md

 ### filterable `boolean`

-Indicates whether filtering is enabled/disabled.
+If set to true the user can filter the data source using the grid filter menu.
+Filtering is disabled by default.Can be set to a JavaScript object which represents the filter menu configuration.
 Further configuration is available via [kendo:grid-filterable](#kendo-grid-filterable).

 #### Example
     <kendo:grid filterable="filterable">